 4: When packing dry ice with products in a container, place the two items as close together as possible, filling empty space with wadded newspaper or other packing materials

-- Dry ice is extremely cold and should never be touched by bare skin (may cause frostbite)
+- Dry ice is extremely cold and should never be touched by bare skin (it may cause frostbite)

 - Use gloves or a towel when handling dry ice to minimize skin exposure